Tickford Racing: 2010s

 In 2010, Winterbottom finished 3rd and Richards 15th.
 For 2011, Will Davison replaced Richards, who was retained as an endurance co-driver for Winterbottom.
 Winterbottom finished in 3rd place for the championship while Davison finished in 7th.
 In 2012, FPR were strong challengers for the championship, Winterbottom finishing 3rd with Davison finishing 4th.

 In January 2013, the team was sold by Prodrive to Rusty French and Rod Nash.
 In the 2013 season, Mark Winterbottom and Steven Richards won the Bathurst 1000.
 Davison finished the season in third, Winterbottom fourth.
 Chaz Mostert joined the team in 2014, replacing Will Davison.
 FPR won the 2014 Bathurst 1000 with Mostert partnered by Paul Morris.

-In 2015, Ford Performance Racing was renamed as Prodrive Racing Australia, as a result of Ford's decision to progressively withdraw its V8 Supercars support by 2016.
+In 2015, Ford Performance Racing was renamed as Prodrive Racing Australia, as a result of Ford's decision to progressively withdraw its FPV brand and V8 Supercars support by 2016.
 The team introduced the Ford FG X Falcon, the first new Falcon since 2009.
 After a slow start, the team achieved considerable success in the next section of the season, with eleven out of fifteen race wins between the third event (the Perth Super Sprint) and the eighth event (the Sydney Motorsport Park Super Sprint).
-Winterbottom, co-driving with Steve Owen, then went on to win the 2015 Wilson Security Sandown 500, leading home a team one-two with Mostert and Cameron Waters in second.
+Winterbottom, co-driving with Steve Owen, then went on to win the 2015 Wilson Security Sandown 500, leading home a team one-two with Mostert and Cam Waters in second.
 It was the team's first win at the event since 2006.
 At the 2015 Supercheap Auto Bathurst 1000, Mostert had a substantial crash in Friday qualifying, ruling his car out for the weekend and himself out for the rest of the season.
 This left Winterbottom with a large championship lead entering the final rounds, and while he didn't win another race after Sandown, Winterbottom held on to win his, and the team's first drivers' championship.
 The team was leading the teams' championship until the final round, in which it was overtaken by long-time rivals Triple Eight.

-In 2016, Mostert was moved to customer team Rod Nash Racing for sponsorship purposes, with Cameron Waters joining the team full-time in car No. 6 alongside defending champion Winterbottom.
+In 2016, Mostert was moved to customer team Rod Nash Racing for sponsorship purposes, with Cam Waters joining the team full-time in car No. 6 alongside defending champion Winterbottom.
 The team only won 2 races, both with Winterbottom who finished the championship in 6th place.
 Waters finished his first season in 19th, with his best finish being 4th place at the Bathurst 1000 with Jack Le Brocq.
 In 2017 the team continued with the same driver lineup, with its only race win being the Sandown 500 with Waters and co-driver Richie Stanaway.
 Winterbottom finished the championship in 6th, while Waters finished in 8th place.

+In 2016, Prodrive Racing Australia management re-formed the Ford-aligned vehicle enhancer, Tickford.

 In 2018, the team was rebranded as Tickford Racing, with Stanaway joining the team in car No. 56.
 The Rod Nash Racing REC was moved to the team with Mostert, officially making Tickford Racing a 4 car team.